eknag/cudacave/_posts/2021-11-02-raytune_exploration.markdown

 # Limitations

-So far, the most annoying limitation is that Ray Tune seems to run identical instances of tests. while trying to run experiements on the type of pooling in the LeNet, when I ran 3 experiments, it would often run two instances of 'max', one instance of 'avg' and zero instances of 'no'.
+So far, the most annoying limitation is that Ray Tune seems to run identical instances of tests.
+While trying to run experiments on the type of pooling in the LeNet, when I ran 3 experiments, it would often run two instances of 'max', one instance of 'avg' and zero instances of 'no'.
 I need to figure out how to ensure each trail is unique.
 This isn't a problem when testing from non-discreet distributions.

 ![Duplicate Tests Spawning from tune.choice](/assets/images/duplicate_trials.png)